eth-cscs/SummerUniversity2022/node_level_performance/pagerank/README.md

 The `makefile` is very simple.
 Running `make` will generate

-+ `pagerank_csr.exe` implementation with CSR matrix storage format
++ `pagerank_csr.exe` implementation with CSR (Compressed Sparse Row) matrix storage format
-+ `pagerank_csc.exe` implementaion with CSC storage format (for reference)
++ `pagerank_csc.exe` implementation with CSC (Compressed Sparse Column) storage format (for reference)

 The compiler options include `-pg`, which instruments the code for profiling.
+Also, function inlining is disabled so you can actually see interesting profiling data.

 ## Usage